Batty Boat Cruises

 About Batty Boat Cruises

-One of Wildlife Queensland’s most successful public education initiatives, since 1984 Batty Boat Cruises have introduced hundreds of people to the fascinating world of flying-foxes (or fruit bats).
+One of Wildlife Queensland’s most successful public education initiatives, since 1984 Batty Boat Cruises have introduced thousands of people to the fascinating world of flying-foxes (or fruit bats).

 Each cruise on the MV Mirimar takes passengers up the Brisbane River for a fascinating wildlife experience in the spring and summer months.